pocl/pocl/doc/sphinx/source/sycl_with_pocl_arm.rst

 ---------------

 If you ever have runtime errors, these errors can be located at three
-parts: they might be in the ICD-Loader, in POCL or in SYCL.
+parts: they might be in the ICD-Loader, in PoCL or in SYCL.

 -  To query debug information from the ICD-Loader:
    ``OCL_ICD_ENABLE_TRACE=1 ./a.out``